kzar/telit-862-python-tools/README.markdown

 Allows for a nice workflow as you can type commands into the GNU Screen session and then, without closing things, send files using this script.
-Just requires Python, GNU Screen and optionally Telit Python so it's easy to get running on most systems.
+Just requires Python, GNU Screen and optionally Wine + Telit Python so it's easy to get running on most systems.

 (See the usage help and also header of the file for more details.)